Contents

 Since not paying your taxes isn’t considered tax evasion or tax fraud, there’s no jail time for not paying your taxes.
 That said, if you don’t pay your taxes, there can still be consequences.
 That said, when the government chooses to take action, it is based on what you owe as well as how long it’s been since you’ve paid.

 When it comes to the government taking action, the more you owe, the more severe the consequences and penalties will be.
-That said, if you owe any money at all, interest will keep incurring until all of the funds owed are paid.
+That said, if you owe any money at all, interest will keep accruing until all of the funds owed are paid.
 As of January 1, 2024, the interest rate on overdue balances is 10%.

 This is just the first step, though.
 The next step the CRA can take is to freeze your bank account.
 Once your bank is frozen, they can use this to convince you to pay or send an order of requirement to pay to your bank.
 This means they can seize the funds you have up until your tax owing.

 The last step the CRA can take is to put a lien on your property.
 When this happens, the lien can’t be removed until your tax debt is paid.
 Depending on how much you owe, this could require you to sell in order to pay them.
 That said, before the CRA gets to this step, most who owe the CRA will visit a licensed insolvency trustee before it gets to this point.
+Owing taxes almost never results in legal proceedings, just severe consequences.

 In Canada, the majority of Canadians do file their taxes.
 However, it’s estimated that around 12% of Canadians choose not to file their taxes.
 These are mostly individuals who don’t owe funds to the government.
 While there are no penalties for this because they don’t owe, they do end up missing out on a lot of government benefits that could be available to them if they filed.